joshuaejs/arista_eos_audit/README.md

 - json_cmds: list EOS commands to collect in JSON format
 - text_and_json_cmds: list EOS commands to collect in text and JSON format
 - output_directory: directory to save the show commands collected and the reports generated
-- custom_show_tech_support: list of files (EOS show commands) to include in a custom show tech-support support file.
+- custom_show_tech_support: list of files (show commands) to include in a custom show tech-support file.
-- audit: list of topics to audit and include in the report.
+- audit: list of topics to audit and to include in the report.

 The file [collect_eos_commands.py](collect_eos_commands.py) uses the variables defined in the file [input.yml](input.yml) to collect show commands from EOS devices.
 It supports collecting show commands in both text and JSON format.
 The commands output is saved in this [directory](output/eos_commands)

 The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit offline some of the collected files and to generate a report.
-It generates for each device 2 reports:
+For each device it generates 2 reports:
 - A ```main.txt``` file.
-It include all the tests.
-Here's an example [main.txt](main.txt)
+It includes all the tests.
+Here's an [example](main.txt)
 - A ```failures only.txt``` file.
-It include only the test that failed.
-Here's an example [failures only.txt](failures only.txt)
+It includes only the test that failed.
+Here's an [example](failures only.txt).

 It also assemble the devices report in one file:
 - [main.txt](main.txt)
 - [failures only.txt](failures only.txt)